 If you're taking the strongest CBD oil, then at some point you might wonder if there's such a thing as "too much".
 Fortunately, the answer seems to be no. There are no reported cases of overdoses.
 Further, one study discovered that some people were able to comfortably take up to 1500 mg of CBD daily without adverse effects.2

 While this may be true, it is important to talk with your doctor if you’re using any other medications that could interact with CBD.
 While CBD is generally harmless, certain medications may cause adverse effects in combination with CBD.
-Always talk to your doctor before starting any new supplement.
+Always talk to your doctor before starting any new wellness product.

 Finding The Highest Potency CBD Oil